 Chair raisers increase the height of the legs of the armchair, therefore also increasing the height of the seat and the armrests.
 This makes it easier to stand up and sit down.
-This is better than raising the height of the seat by adding more cushions - this has the effect of lowering the armrests, so that they offer less assistance.
+This is better than raising the height of the seat by adding more cushions - this has the effect of lowering the armrests and in turn they offer less assistance.

 Static standing frames

 A static standing frame is a strong metal frame which adjusts to fit under a bed, sofa or chair.
 There are two handles which extend upwards from the base to provide support for you to push against when standing or sitting.
 The version for use with a sofa has fold-down handles which allow you to turn and put your feet up if you wish.

 If you are unable to raise your existing chair or use a static standing frame, you will probably consider buying a high seat chair or sofa.
 These lounge or fireside chairs have a high firm seat, stable armrests and a high supportive backrest.
 They are available in a wide range of designs and colours.